 When you look at the figures year on year, the rate of data breaches across sectors almost never sees a dramatic drop.
 Data shows that banking breaches only lessened by 4% from 2018 to 2019, and the business sector only managed to lower their rate of breaches by 10% over the course of two years.
 (2017-2019).

-Malware or malicious code can infect a website or network and leak valuable customer data.
+Malware or malicious code is a data exfiltration technique that can infect a website or network and leak valuable customer data.
 A silent threat, malware can be downloaded by accident from an email attachment or corrupted software.
 Once it’s in, it spreads like a virus and sends all your personal data back to the command and control servers run by the cybercriminals.